 While the benefits sound astounding, they’re only achievable through customer interest in augmented reality.

-Embracing these numbers, virtual store forerunner IKEA Place revolutionized the online shopping experience through its augmented reality application built on Apple's ARKit.
+Virtual store forerunner IKEA Place revolutionized the online shopping experience through its augmented reality application built on Apple's ARKit.
 This app allowed IKEA's customers to get a 3D preview of the chosen furniture in their homes, offices, and other buildings.
 And that is a great way to mitigate products returning to the warehouse because of sizing issues.

 How has the pandemic set the pace for virtual reality?

-IBM's 2020 U.S. retail index report claims the COVID-19 pandemic has expedited the shift to digital shopping by around five years.
-And with it, 53% of North American shoppers have said the pandemic has transformed their buying behavior (Shopify Research).
+53% of North American shoppers have said the pandemic has transformed their buying behavior (Shopify Research).

 In response to these changing customer habits, leading brands have embraced offering virtual shopping experiences for their customers.
 The Harvard Business Review reported on Kendra Scott's inception of an AR venture that allowed its customers to virtually try on earrings when the COVID-imposed lockdowns began.